erkaobao/math/_activities/gt2024fall.md

   - Curves on surfaces have been very effective in understanding topology of 3- and 4-manifolds, for example Heegaard diagrams, Lefschetz fibrations and trisection/multisection diagrams.
 I will talk about an analogous way to understand contact and symplectic topology in dimension 3 and 4, called the contact cut graph.
 We show that each path in the contact cut graph corresponds to a Weinstein domain, from which we define a new invariant for Weinstein domains called the Weinstein L-invariant.
 We also give some examples of L=0 and L arbitrarily large Weinstein domains.
 This is joint work with N. Castro, G. Islambouli, S. Sakalli, L. Starkston and A. Wu. (arXiv:2408.05340)

+- Shengzhen Ning

+  - Since Thurston’s first example of a non-Kahler symplectic 4-manifold, people have gradually realized that the world of Kahler manifolds only occupies a tiny part of the symplectic world.
+However one can still ask, for a Kahler manifold, can we find some other symplectic forms different from the Kahler form and not compatible with any complex structures?
+Following the work by Cascini and Panov, I will talk about a new example which is the blowup of Enriques surface (arXiv:2407.10217).